EnriqueKhai/Historian/README.md

 earned on those dates.

-Once done, the cumulative total (or the user's 'timeline') can be reconstructed by computing a running total.
+Once done, the cumulative total (or the user's 'timeline') can be reconstructed by computing a running sum.
 Suppose the user earns 1.0, 5.0 and 3.2 points on days 1, 4 and 7 respectively.
 The reconstructed timeline will then be:

 ```